-SLEA Awardees will be highlighted in bulletins and in other SCILT communications on an ongoing basis.
+SLEA - Local Awardees will be highlighted in bulletins and in other SCILT communications on an ongoing basis.

-Success criteria
+Success Criteria

-During the verification process, panel members will assess the following for each submission:
+During the verification process, panel members will assess the following key points for each SLEA - Local submission:

 - number of classes/year groups involved

 - number of partner organisations involved

 - strength of partnerships input from partners, evidence of two-way planning and involvement

-- different languages incorporated this is a recommendation at Bronze and Silver levels and a requirement at Gold level
+- different languages incorporated

-- evidence of planning, learning and impact
+- evidence of planning, learning and impact.

 These are the key criteria which will determine awards.
 All of these criteria should be met if a submission is to be successful.
 The degree to which they are met may vary, and feedback from the panel will reflect this.
-The table below expands these further: